Skip to content

 Traefik is optional

-You can access service UIs directly on their ports, or enable Traefik to route everything under a single endpoint.
+You can access service UIs directly on their ports, or enable Traefik to route embedded UIs under a single endpoint.
+TPA and Cloudflared are optional additions for user-managed hostnames and tunnel ingress.

 1. DUMB loads dumb_config.json on startup.